GuidingCreations/PcfComponentLibrary/DataTable/READMD.md

 #### Type: String
 This is the text that will be displayed in the data table when there are no results found.
 This can happen when you pass an empty table, or no records match your filter criteria.

-## columnVisibility
-#### Type: Table
-This dataset will be passed in as a list of values mapped to your main dataset's columns, and it will control the default column visibility.
-Each record of the visibilityModel

 <br>